haribalan/Behavioral_Cloning/README.md

 ### Model Architecture

 The project was coded and test against two architectural models.
-One based on the Nvidia paper* and other based on LeNet^ model.
+One based on the Nvidia paper and other based on LeNet model.

 ###### Note that Nvidia architectural model was choosen as it trained better (more complex design) and it has been used for the final work and for all project submission.